Khandakar227/khandakar227/README.md

 ## What I'm doing:

 - 📕 Studying for B.Sc degree in Computer Science and Engineering
-- 🔥 Focusing on the backend development
+- 🔥 Focusing specializing the backend development
-- 🐍 Robotics, App development
+- 🐍 Robotics, App development, Dev Ops
 - 🌠 Go beyond and push the bounds

 ### About me

 - 📫 Email me at [xenonknight54@gmail.com](mailto:xenonknight54@gnmail.com).
-- Currently I'm a student of Chittagong college in Bangladesh.
+- Currently I'm a student of Islamic University of Technology in Bangladesh.
+- Senior Executive Member of <a href="https://www.altairrover.com/" target="_blank">Project Altair</a> Software Sub team
 - Co-founder of Chittagong College Information and Technology Club (CCITC)

 ## 💻Areas of Expertise